 Spoken in Oaxaca, Mexico by roughly 6,000 people, this language is the most different from any other language.
 One characteristic that sets this language apart from others is the inability to create yes/no questions.
 “Are you here?” and “You are here” would be the same phrase in Chalcatongo Mixtec.

 3000 native Aboriginals located in central Australia speak this language.
-Throughout Australia, many Aboriginal schools the unique writing system of this language that uses colons (:) to modify the pronunciation of vowels, and the underline (_) to highlight different pronunciations of consonants.
+Throughout Australia, many Aboriginal schools use the unique writing system of this language.
+Pitjantjatjara uses colons (:) to modify the pronunciation of vowels, and the underline (_) to highlight different pronunciations of consonants.

-Ths artificial language boasts over 2 million speakers worldwide.
+This weird artificial language boasts over 2 million speakers worldwide.
 Dr. Ludwig Lazarus Zamenhof created the language in 1887 as a way of bridging language barriers between people.
 Esperanto is supposed to function as an international language.
-The goal of this lingua franca is to help lower distrust between groups of people based on language barriers and hopefully inspire peace between various groups of people.
+The goal of this lingua franca is to help lower personal distrust.
+This hopefully inspires peace between various groups of people with different languages.

-The language is created using a variety of structures and vocabularies from various languages, with Latin serving as its foundation.
+The language is created using a variety of structures and vocabularies from other languages.
+Latin served as its foundation.
 English, German, Russian, and the Romance languages influenced its creation alongside Dr. Zamenhof’s native Polish.

 Esperanto also has 16 grammatical structures that function as rules for the language.
-And perhaps one of its greatest attractions is that there are no exceptions to the rules, so once you learn them, you can speak without worrying about stumbling into exceptions.
+Thankfully there are no exceptions to the rules.
+This means that once you learn them, you can speak without worrying.
 This means that its language learning programs tend to be very straightforward and easy to master.

-At first glance, all language seems similar.
-However, when you delve deeper into a wider view of world languages, you see that the majority of what we are familiar with only captures a small aspect of the many possibilities out there.
+At first glance, all languages can be weird.
+However, as you delve deeper into the world of languages you realize how many unique ones there are.
 This list skims the surface.
-Beneath our general understanding of language, rests a vast collection of varied and unique forms of communication.
+Beneath our general understanding of languages rests a vast collection of varied and unique forms of communication.